secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Information classification: Support different classifications (e.g. TOP SECRET, SECRET, CONFIDENTIAL)
 - Longevity: The time some information must be protected can differ from milliseconds to decades (related to Document classification)
 - Contrained Devices: Computing power is not always available for both the most advanced cryptography algorithms and their parameters.
+- *Threat Model* / adversary powers: What kind of attacker should the secure crypto config protect against?
+(Almighty?
+Gouvernment?
+Company?).
+Presumably  different group of attackers.
 - Which primitives should be covered?
 - Which algorithms (per primitive) should be covered?
 - Easy to find what is a secure parameter set for a given requirement (e.g. one table, two-dimensional)